-Michelle's book Anything is Possible (Orion, 2007) reveals the painful and harrowing difficulties she had to face, and provides a clear insight into how she has succeeded, not just in winning the intense competition of The Apprentice but in so many other aspects of her life.
+Michelle's book, Anything is Possible, was published in 2007 and reveals the painful and harrowing difficulties she had to face, and provides a clear insight into how she has succeeded, not just in winning the intense competition of The Apprentice but in so many other aspects of her life.
 Her message will resonate to all those who hope for a better life.

 Today, Michelle has multiple business interests, including IT recruitment and she works hard for the Charities she supports; Women's Aid and The Prince's Trust.
 Michelle is also the Patron of Hull Children's University, Children In Care Programme where she helps ensure that 'looked after children' have high self esteem, high aspirations and opportunities to achieve.

 Undoubtedly, one of Michelle Dewberry’s hardest challenges came when she ran as an independent pro-Brexit candidate in the June 2017 General Election for her hometown, Hull West and Hessle.
 She came fourth out of seven candidates, with 5.5% of the vote.